Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I want to test my app and see how much it can do with analysising text and solving math equations using the screenshot feature.

 Today, I enhanced my AI assistant WPF application by implementing a screenshot feature inspired by Android’s Circle to Search.
 This allows users to select a screen region for image analysis by the Gemma3:4b LLM, integrated via the Ollama API.
 The feature captures the selected area, saves it as a PNG, and sends it to the AI for processing, displaying results in a streaming chat bubble.
 I tested the functionality with basic image analysis queries to ensure accuracy.

+### 29.08.2025
+- [ ] I want to create a feature that takes a screenshot of the whole screen without the AI assistant App being in it.
+- [ ] I want to meke it similar to the live screenshare feature that gemini offres.
+- [ ] I want to test other models